When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 If you wanted even more power, a 48v 22A controller would give you a peak power output of 1056 watts.
 You would need to change your battery to a 48v with a 25A BMS.

-An e-bike display will have number of functions (depending on the model): Speed, power level, mileage, power output and even GPS navigation.
-There have been big improvements in recent years, notably full colour displays and increased functionality.
+An e-bike display will have a number of functions (depending on the model): Speed, power level, mileage, power output and even GPS navigation.
+There have been big improvements in recent years, notably full-colour displays and increased functionality.
 Bafang displays allow the user to choose up to 9 levels of pedal assist, which is great as you can gently increase the power available to suit your riding.

-There a two different types of pedal sensor found on e-bikes: Cadence and torque sensing.
+There are two different types of pedal sensors found on e-bikes: Cadence and torque sensing.

-A cadence based pedal sensor measures your pedalling rpm and gives you assist as soon as pedalling starts.
+A cadence-based pedal sensor measures your pedalling rpm and gives you assistance as soon as pedalling starts.
 Most modern pedal sensors will ramp the power back once a high pedalling rpm is reached.

 The magnetic disc is usually mounted on the non-drive side on the square-tapered part between the crank arm and bottom bracket, with the pick-up sensor aligned with the disc and mounted less than 5mm from the magnets.